SAP-samples/btp-developer-guide-cap/documentation/auditlog/1-getting-started-with-auditlog.md

 ## Entitlements required

-Remote service integration to the developed CAP application requires the following additional entitlements and quotas in the SAP BTP cockpit:
+Audit Logging service integration to the developed CAP application requires the following additional entitlements and quotas in the SAP BTP cockpit:

 | Service                           | Plan       | Number of Instances |
 |-----------------------------------|------------|:-------------------:|